mnielsen/finding_scenius/finding_scenius.md

   Of course, the outcome here depends a lot on how exactly you choose the value for p to correspond to greatness.
 Choose

+ZZZ

+**But how to recognize scenius?**

+**What about the founder effect?**

+**Is Google an example of scenius?** Maybe there are places inside Google where that's true.

+**What isn't scenius?** If something is fashionable or there's lots of money to do it (or both).
+This causes an inrush of poseurs and 9-to-5ers.
+Consider, by contrast, the case of Camp 4 at Yosemite.
+  Climbers at Camp 4 will make a living .
+They'll live off boiled rice and peanut butter.

+**It doesn't come out of companies:** I do wonder .
+Many of Michaelangelo's greatest works were, of course, produced on commission.